cilium/tetragon/api/v1/README.md

 CreateContainer hook:
 https://github.com/opencontainers/runtime-spec/blob/main/config.md#createcontainer-hooks.

+The containerName, containerID, podName, podUID, and podNamespace fields are retrieved from the annotations as a convenience, and may be left empty if the corresponding annotations are not found.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |